 Dr. Nancy Bramley Hiebert, a lay member of the Commission, is a private health care consultant and is manager of community affairs at Mt.
 Oread Medical Center, Lawrence.
 Dr. Hiebert earned three academic degrees from the University of Kansas: a bachelor's degree in nursing in 1963 and a masters and doctorate in educational psychology and research in 1977 and 1982, respectively.
 She received an M.B.A. from the Executive Fellows Program at Rockhurst College in 1989.
 She served on the Douglas County Commission from 1983 to 1991, and chaired that commission from 1985 to 1987.
 Currently, she is a member of the Board of Directors at the Douglas County Bank in Lawrence and serves on the Seventh Judicial District Nominating Commission.
 She also serves on the Board of Directors of the Research Institute at the University of Kansas Medical Center and the Advisory Board of the School of Nursing at the University of Kansas.
-Dr. Hiebert has served on the Commission on Judicial Qualifications since March 1992.
+Dr. Hiebert served on the Commission on Judicial Qualifications from March 1992 to April 1995.

 The Honorable Theodore Branine Ice, a district judge from Newton, Kansas, received his B.A. from the University of Kansas in 1956 and his Juris Doctorate in 1961, following service in the United States Navy.
 He practiced law in Newton for twenty-five years in the firm of Branine, Ice, Turner & Ice.
 During that time, he was president of the Newton Chamber of Commerce and served on several community boards.
 He was appointed district judge in 1987 and has also served as an assigned panel member of the Kansas Court of Appeals.
 Judge Ice was the organizing judge for the Harvey County CASA (Court-appointed Special Advocate) and Multi-Disciplinary Team.
 He served as president of the Harvey County Bar Association and also served four years on the Board of Editors of the Journal of the Kansas Bar Association.
 Judge Ice is a member of the American Bar Association, Phi Delta Theta Social Fraternity, Omicron Delta Kappa Honorary Society, and Phi Delta Legal Fraternity.
-He has served on the Commission on Judicial Qualifications since July 1994 when he was appointed to fill the vacancy created by the retirement of Judge James J. Noone.
+He has served on the Commission on Judicial Qualifications since July 1994.